 Faculty Overview and History

-The Faculty is offering three bachelor’s degrees: Business, Economics and Political Science.
-It comprises three academic departments: Business Administration which offers a Bachelor of Business Studies Honours degree, Economics which offers a Bachelor of Science Honours degree and Political Science which offers a Bachelor of Arts Honours degree.
-The focus of the Faculty is to offer up-to-date degrees which have a solid theoretical base and a global as well as an area-specific outlook.
+The Faculty offers Bachelors of Science in Business Administration, Economics, and Political Science, as well as, a Master of Business Administration (MBA) and a Master of Science in Political Science (M.Sc.).
+The focus of the Faculty is to offer up-to-date degrees which have a solid theoretical base and a global, as well as, an area-specific outlook.

 At every stage of your degree, you may have inquiries.
 Before you got to the Faculty’s Admin Office, please check the Frequently Asked Questions (FAQs) below, as you may find the answers you are looking for and save yourself time.

 - Mobile phones should be switched off during lectures, and should not be brought to any examination rooms during the exam period.

 - Orderly and productive classroom discussion is encouraged.

 - If students have any general enquiries, they should discuss them with the lecturer after class or during an appointed time.
 Side discussions are not acceptable; students are expected to act professionally, respectably and maturely.